proccaserra/dtp-isa-exercises/README.md

 ## Run in your local machine

 You can also choose to run the notebooks in your local machine, as detailed below.
+You will need *Python 3*, *jupyter*, and *virtualenv* (if you want to use virtual environments).

 If you do not want to use a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/), skip the first two steps below: